Sir-Lancelot27/Sudoku/README.md

           solvedPuzzle time checkSum

 checkSum is the sum of every position in the solved sudoku puzzle.
 For a 9x9 puzzle it would equal 405.
 Quick way to verify correctness of the sudoku solver
+Puzzles must come in the form of a string that is NxN long filled with '.'s to represent empty spots in the puzzled or a number between 1-N.
 Puzzle files come from Dr. Csaba Gabor from my time at TJHSST.